 However, you should expect extended controls on US entry and a 14-day domestic quarantine.
 In addition, entry is now only permitted at selected US airports that are equipped with special health centers.

-Since not only the embassies in Berlin and Munich, but also the US Consulate in Frankfurt/Main, which is responsible for the Green Card issuance, will be closed until April 3, 2020, all scheduled interview appointments for this period will be cancelled.
+Since not only the embassies in Berlin and Munich, but also the US Consulate in Frankfurt/Main, which is responsible for the Green Card issuance, are still closed, all scheduled interview appointments were cancelled until mid-July 2020.

 Those affected will be or have been notified by the US Consulate by e-mail and/or text message.
 Due to the closure, no new interview appointments are currently being assigned regarding the Green Card Lottery.